Gaëtan Wittebolle.

 Goal: test in the browser.

 Open localhost:3000 and test it yourself.
 Claude doesn't see your screen.
-You're the final tester.
+You are the final tester.

 Here's what you check: